JoshuaMarden/BTC_Analyser/README.md

 preliminary multiple regression analysis is performed.

 Pearsons correlation is then carried out and correlated variables are used in a principle component analysis.
-A second multiple regression analysis is peformed on the new principle components.
+This effectively accounts for the strong heteroscedacity of the data but detrending needs improving A second multiple regression analysis is peformed on the new principle components.
-This effectively accounts for the strong heteroscedacity of the data.

 SARIMAX is then performed.
-WARNING SARIMAX does not currently take into account seasonality.
+WARNING SARIMAX does not currently take into account seasonality and the lagged effect of the economic proinciple components needs to be examined.
-It cannot therefore forecast effectively.

 Each time the analyser runs it creates a dated log containing the details of the analysis.
 The log includes plotted data and summaries of each analysis.
 In `docs` there are some files to help the uninitiated